vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

   ]
 }
 [/block]
-The complete documentation is [here] (<https://developers.vtex.com/vtex-developer-docs/reference/createpayment>).
+The complete documentation is [here](https://developers.vtex.com/vtex-developer-docs/reference/createpayment).

 ### Cancel a Payment

 To cancel a payment, you must already have created one.
-To do so, you’ll make an API call using the route <span class="api pg-type type-post">POST</span>[Cancel Payment] (<https://developers.vtex.com/vtex-developer-docs/reference/cancelpayment>):
+To do so, you’ll make an API call using the route <span class="api pg-type type-post">POST</span>[Cancel Payment](https://developers.vtex.com/vtex-developer-docs/reference/cancelpayment):
 [block:code]
 {
   "codes": [